onursdress/rmsd_matrix/README.md

 # rmsd_matrix
-python script for PyMOL v2.
-Calculates the root-mean square deviations of Calpha atoms of amino acid chains between all loaded structures.
+python script for PyMOL (works for me on PyMOL2).
+Calculates the root-mean-square deviations of Calpha atoms of amino acid chains between all loaded structures.

 # writer
 Onur Turak